gusthemole/lexideck/README.md

 For more detailed instructions, check out this [GitHub Collaboration Guide](https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67) by by [Jonathan Mines1](https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67).

-You can also join the [Lexideck Technologies Community Discord here](https://discord.gg/BmHbCC5nQb)
+You can also join the [Lexideck Technologies Community Discord](https://discord.gg/BmHbCC5nQb)

 ## License